patrykwozinski/reconciler/README.md

 ## Reconciler
-Allows you to compare some data and react when it's different.
+It allows you to compare some data and react when it's different.

 ### How to install
 ```bash